A Message To My 60-Something Self

 As a human being, it’s easy to forget parts of your life experiences.
 Or they become fuzzy, and the details get lost or confused.
-So there’s a good reason to be a little more clear in the picture of your life you leave, and therefore send, to your future self.
+So there’s a good reason to be a little more clear in the picture of the life you leave and therefore send, to your future self.

 My own efforts in journaling have been hit and miss.
 But when I look back at what I wrote years before, it usually allows me a deeper understanding of my life’s path and to judge myself a little less harshly.
 I have more gratitude for the perseverance that got me where I am today.